Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 Raymarching engine must be fully integrated with appleseed, i.e.:
 -   Python bindings for all aforementioned functions and related entities must be provided
 -   Volume rendering must work with all three currently supported rendering modes

+Optional deliverables:
+-   TODO

+## Project plan
+### Now - 29 May (Community bonding period)
+-   Deeply review the path tracing code of appleseed by actively contributing to it: add new features and fix bugs
+-   Investigate scientific literature about volume rendering, select modern and efficient methods suitable for my task and discuss these methods with my mentors
+-   Find out more about phase functions that are used in production rendering
+-   Get closer to Qt and investigate how the interface for volume rendering should look like discussing this topic with appleseed community
+### 30 May - 2 June
+-   Implement and test absorbtion and scattering formulas
+-   Start implementing basic entities necessary for volume rendering, such as Phase Function, Volumetric Material
+### 5 June - 9 June
+-   Implement all basic classes necessary for volume rendering
+-   Expose some of these entities to users, providing UI for appleseed.studio
+-   Implement formulas for some commonly used phase functions
+### 12 June - 16 June
+-   Develop simple ray marcher with constant steps that can compute attenuation
+-   Add single scattering to the ray marcher
+### 19 June - 23 June
+-   Add support for adaptive steps to the ray marcher
+-   Prepare a reference database with images of existing scenes, real or rendered with existing volume rendering engines
+-   Compare results of our raymarcher with this reference, thoroughly test functionality, fix bugs
+### 26 June - 30 June (Phase 1 evaluation)
+-   Update build files
+-   Make the application to build and run on all platforms By the end of phase 2 there must be:
+-   The basic volume rendering available for all the rendering modes, except photon mapping.
+-   Support for both adaptive and constant stepping
+-   Support for single scattering
+###